Bill Bailey: Television

 When Sean Hughes left his long-term role as a team captain on Never Mind the Buzzcocks in 2002, Bailey became his successor.
 Host Mark Lamarr continually teased him about his looks and his pre-occupation with woodland animals.
 On 18 September 2008, it was announced that Bailey would leave the series and be replaced by a series of guest captains including Jack Dee and Dermot O'Leary.
 While touring in 2009, Bailey joked that the main reason for leaving the show was a lack of desire to continue humming Britney Spears' Toxic to little known figures in the indie music scene.
 During this time he also left his position as "curator" of the Museum of Curiosity, and declared his intention to "retire" from panel games, although he has since appeared on QI many more times and hosted Have I Got News For You.

-Bailey has appeared frequently on the intellectual panel game QI since it began in 2003, alongside host Stephen Fry and regular panellist Alan Davies; he was the winner of the show's unaired pilot episode.
-Other television appearances include a cameo role in Alan Davies' drama series Jonathan Creek as failing street magician Kenny Starkiss and obsessed guitar teacher in the "Holiday" episode of Sean Lock's Fifteen Storeys High.
+Bailey has appeared frequently on the intellectual panel game QI since it began in 2003, alongside host Stephen Fry and regular panellist Alan Davies.
+He was the winner of the show's unaired pilot episode.
+Other television appearances include a cameo role in Alan Davies's drama series Jonathan Creek as failing street magician Kenny Starkiss, and obsessed guitar teacher in the "Holiday" episode of Sean Lock's Fifteen Storeys High.
 He later appeared with Lock again as a guest on his show TV Heaven, Telly Hell.
 He appeared twice on Friday Night with Jonathan Ross.
 Bailey also hosted his own show Comic's Choice, which aired in 2011.

 Bailey presented Wild Thing I Love You, which began on Channel 4 on 15 October 2006.
-The series concentrates on the protection of Britain's wild animals, and has included re-homing badgers, owls and water voles.
+The series concentrates on the protection of Britain's wild animals, and has included rehoming badgers, owls and water voles.

-In 2008, he played Maxxie's dad, Walter Oliver in episode one of the second series of the E4 teenage "dramedy" Skins Bailey helped Kevin McCloud build his eco-friendly home in the first episode of Grand Designs Live on 4 May 2008,.
+In 2008, he played Maxxie's dad Walter Oliver in episode one of the second series of the E4 teenage "dramedy" Skins.
+Bailey helped Kevin McCloud build an eco-friendly home in the first episode of Grand Designs Live on 4 May 2008.

-In 2009, Bailey appeared as Cyclops in the BBC show Hustle, In autumn 2009, Bailey presented Bill Bailey's Birdwatching Bonanza.
+In 2009, Bailey appeared as Cyclops in the BBC show Hustle.
+In autumn 2009, Bailey presented Bill Bailey's Birdwatching Bonanza.